Big Little Lies: All the songs from season 2 so far

-Even though he's not directing the second season of BLL, he's acting as an executive producer and, according to HBO, is the primary person responsible for making the majority of music choices from this and the previous season.
+Even though he's not directing the second season of Big Little Lies, he's acting as an executive producer and, according to HBO, is the primary person responsible for making the majority of music choices for this and the previous season.

-Here's the list of all the tracks played so far this season 2.
+Here's the list of all the tracks played so far in season 2.
 We'll update this article after each new Big Little Lies episode.

 And yes, the opening credits of the show are still set this season to the sultry notes of Michael Kiwanuka's Cold Little Heart.